chapel-lang/chapel/doc/release/platforms/README.ibm.rst

 We have done some initial experimentation with the GASNet team to try and run Chapel on BG/P with some limited success, however more effort is required to make this a stable and supported platform.
-If running Chapel on BG/P would be of interest to you, please contact us and let us know.
+If running Chapel on BG/P would be of interest to you, please let us know at chapel_info@cray.com.